Skip to main content

-Passing audits and inspections are crucial to maintaining your nursing home’s accreditation and status as a Medicare-certified facility so you can stay in business.
+Passing audits and inspections are crucial to maintaining your nursing home’s accreditation and Medicare-certified status so you can stay in business.
 Here’s what your HR department should know about skilled nursing facility (SNF) audits and ratings, and how you can help prepare for them.

 Skilled Nursing Facility Audits and Quality Rating System